-The pneumonia triggers a number of infectious agents.
-Many cases of pneumonia can be treated without complications, with proper recognition and care.
+It triggers a number of infectious agents.
+Many cases can be treated without complications, with proper recognition and care.

 Stopping your antibiotics early can cause the infection to fail to clear completely for bacterial infections.
 That means your pneumonia can return.
 Antibiotic stoppage early may also lead to antibiotic resistance.
 Infections which are resistant to antibiotics are harder to treat.

-With at-home care, viral pneumonia typically recovers within one to three weeks.
+With at-home care, viral infection typically recovers within one to three weeks.
 You may need antivirals, in some cases.
 Antifungal medications treat fungal pneumonia, and may require longer treatment times.

-Visit a Doctor at the earliest if you notice any symptoms or are concerned about possibilities of Pneumonia.
+Visit a Doctor at the earliest if you notice any symptoms or are concerned about possibilities of infection.